blbadger/blbadger.github.io/fractal-geometry.md

 Now this curve evidently does not cover the plane like the Peano curves.
 But the curve does seem 'fuzzy', and that it might cover at least part of the plane.
 In this respect, it seems to be partway between dimensions.
 Is this the case?

-A better understanding comes from the similarity dimension, also called the Hausdorff dimension.
+A better understanding comes from the similarity dimension, which is equivalent to the Hausdorff dimension for the following self-similar objects.
 First note that Euclidean objects like a point, line, or surface have the same topological dimension as their similarity dimension: a point cannot be subdivided ($n^0 = 1$), a line of length n can be subdivided into $n^1 = n$ pieces, and a surface square of length n can be subdivided into $n^2$ pieces.
 Now note that the Koch curve may be subdivided into four equal pieces, and that these pieces are $1/3$ the length of the total curve.
-It's similarity dimension is
+It's similarity dimension is therefore

 $$
 D = \frac{log \; N}{log \; (1/r)} \\
-D = \frac{log \; 4}{log \; 3} \\
+\; \\
-D \approx 1.2618
+D = \frac{log \; 4}{log \; 3} \approx 1.2618
 $$

 Now consider the following curve, known as the quadric Koch curve: